 I still use Photomatix Pro today sometimes but you just need to know that to make your HDR perfect when using Photomatix Pro, you will almost always need to finish it up in Photoshop or Elemets 11.
 There is an easier, faster, less expensive way to make stunning HDR and is what I recommend for new HDR enthusiasts.
 Later, you can upgrade to Photomatix Pro.
 For now, let’s keep it simple.

-This plugin works only with Lightroom.
+This plugin works only with Lightroom 4 or 5.
 You cannot use it with Photoshop or Photoshop Elements 11 to make HDR.
 If you want to use those programs, then you will need to buy the Photomatix Pro bundle which includes a Photoshop plugin to merge your bracketed photo files.
-I never use that plugin though since I love my setup and workflow with Lightroom and the Photomatix merge-to-32-bit Lightroom plugin.
-They offer a 30 day free trial if you want to try it.
+I never use that plugin though since I love my setup and workflow with Lightroom and the Photomatix merge-to-32-bit-HDR Lightroom plugin.
+They offer a free trial if you want to try it, just be forewarned that the trial puts an ugly watermark on your images.
 If you do buy, save 15% on any of their Photomatix HDR products with the promo code “Perfect HDR”

-Update: Amazon now sells Lightroom for just $123.36.
+Update: Amazon now sells Lightroom 5 for just $123.36.
 This means that you can get started with HDR for under $150 in software!
+Lightroom 4 is just as good for our purpose to make Perfect HDR photos as the new version and it sells for way under $100 now at Amazon, so that’s really the best deal going today.

 End of story.